-From experience, I can say that most Bluetooth Speakers has a good range of 15 feet to 30 feet radius in open ground.
+From experience, I can say that some of the best outdoor Bluetooth Speakers including small shower speaker has a good range of 15 feet to 30 feet radius in open ground.
 It may be lesser if you have major wall blocks or other disturbances.
 This is a pretty decent working range, although the range will differ from company to company and model to model.
 Do ensure that you check it while buying.

 Now that you have the basics cleared, feel free to indulge in your favorite song through one of those awesome portable Bluetooth speakers.
 Now, you also know the trick to do away with tangled wired forever.
 Enjoy!